rhjaveri/PokerApp/README.md

 TODO:
-fix the functionality for refreshing to saved game (player token is lost) add database support so that several games can be be player simultaneously
+fix the functionality for refreshing to saved game (player token is lost) add database support so that several games can be be player simultaneously Fix the UI so that the empty (representing an empty seat at the table) fits within the board